Making Tax DigitalBack

 MTD will now come into action from April 2019, but only for businesses who exceed the VAT threshold.
 The proposed plans for full digitalisation and quarterly income tax submissions have been delayed until at least April 2020.

 The controversy surrounding MTD was all too clear for many experts.
-The backlash against the changes centred round a lack of clarity and the suggestion that the new system was being rushed through.
+The backlash against the changes centred around a lack of clarity and the suggestion that the new system was being rushed through.
 The criticism that arose appears to have struck a chord with the government, who have gone back to the drawing board to rethink their approach.
 This is good news for many small businesses who were uncertain of the implications MTD would have upon them.

 As things stand at the moment, here are the facts on MTD: